Anatomy

 - Brupture of the superficial hip flexor

-- Rupture of the deep hip flexor
+- Tendonitis of the deep hip flexor

-- Inner snapping hip
+- Inner jump hip

 - Fluid accumulation in the joint